Ophthalmology (Eye) Practice Test 3

 - Ear

 Explanation: Answer reason: Tears are produced by the lacrimal gland, located in the superolateral part of the orbit.
 The lacrimal gland secretes the aqueous component of the tear film, which lubricates and protects the cornea and conjunctiva.
 Tears then drain through the lacrimal puncta into the nasolacrimal duct, which is why crying can cause a runny nose.
 The eye itself is the target surface for tears, but the gland is the tear-producing organ.
-Category reason: This question tests basic structure-function knowledge of the tear-producing apparatus of the eye, which is an ophthalmic anatomy/physiology concept rather than a nursing intervention or clinical decision.

-Massage from eye sent to the brain through
+Massage from eye sent to the brain through?

 - Olfactory nerves